-Explains phobias, including possible causes and how you can access treatment and support.
-Includes tips for helping yourself, and guidance for friends and family.
+Find information on phobias, including symptoms, causes and how to access treatment and support.
+Get tips for helping yourself, plus guidance for friends and family.

 "I never complain because I see no point in doing so, but I get very tired of being politely mocked for my fear."